redpencilio/debug-auth-headers-service/README.md

 # Debug-auth-headers dev tool
-This is a tool to proxy sparql queries and headers from inside the mu.semtech network This uses (https://github.com/mu-semtech/mu-javascript-template) as a base image
+This is a tool to proxy sparql queries and headers from inside the mu.semtech network This uses (https://github.com/mu-semtech/mu-javascript-template) as a base image.
+A corresponding frontend can be found at https://github.com/redpencilio/frontend-debug-auth-headers

 # Setup
 The front-end part of this tool expects the back-end to be located at /debug-auth-headers